Jackyyingxin/Global-continuous-tool-path-with-controllable-local-direction/README.md

 ### Global-continuous-tool-path-with-controllable-local-direction
-##  Our code has two parallel main processes
-# 1.generate the gloabl continous toolpath with controllable deposition direction:
-Input the mesh model into the slicer to generate 2D connected region.
+##  Our code consists of four main modules.
+At first, you need to input the mesh model into the slicer to generate 2D connected region.
 A 2D connected region is saved as seperate inner and outer contours.
 Our slicer refernces the paper "An Optimal Algorithm for 3D Triangle Mesh Slicing" .
+# 1.Two-dimensional continuous toolpath generation:

+ .